To stay up to date, please subscribe by emailing firstname.lastname@example.org

 COVID-19 Impacts on Businesses and Recruitment – Survey Results

-The Department of Education, Skills and Employment is conducting a survey of businesses to measure the impact of COVID-19.
+The National Skills Commission is conducting a survey of businesses to measure the impact of COVID-19.
 Data is collected on staffing changes, business impacts, actions taken by businesses in response to the pandemic, and future expectations.
-The key findings from this survey are presented in the reports below with previous versions available upon request, please contact RecruitmentAnalysis@dese.gov.au
+The key findings from this survey are presented in the reports below with previous versions available upon request, please contact: RecruitmentAnalysis@skillscommission.gov.au

-This report provides an update on business’ future staffing expectations, using data up to 15 May.
+Provides an update on businesses’ future staffing expectations, using data up to 21 August.

 Jobs in Demand Employer Survey

-The Department is undertaking research to identify where job opportunities continue to exist in the Australian labour market despite the economic downturn caused by COVID-19.
-The Jobs in Demand Employer Survey is based on employer contacts in the five industries that continue to experience relatively strong demand for goods and services (Health Care and Social Assistance; Transport, Postal and Warehousing; Manufacturing; Retail Trade; and Wholesale Trade).
-Key findings include which jobs are in demand and what qualifications, skills and experience employers are seeking in these roles.
-Results are updated weekly.
-For further information, please contact: SkillShortages@dese.gov.au
+The National Skills Commission undertook research to identify where job opportunities continued to exist in the Australian labour market, despite the economic downturn caused by COVID-19.
+From May to October 2020, employers were surveyed across the five industries that continued to experience relatively strong demand for goods and services (Health Care and Social Assistance; Transport, Postal and Warehousing; Manufacturing; Retail Trade; and Wholesale Trade).
+This survey has now been superseded by a new survey which includes all industries in the survey sample.
+Results from the new survey are published in the Recruitment Experiences and Outlook Snapshot (details of which can be found above).
+Due to changes in survey methodology and scope, data in the Recruitment Experiences and Outlook Snapshot are generally not comparable to the Jobs in Demand Employer Survey Dashboard.
+For further information on the below factsheets, please contact: SkillShortages@skillscommission.gov.au

 Occupational Risks from COVID-19 – Analysis using Physical Proximity and Exposure to Disease Data

-The Department of Education, Skills and Employment has analysed data from the Australian Bureau of Statistics and the United States Department of Labour O*NET Database to produce insights into the potential risk from COVID-19 on different occupations in the labour market.
+The National Skills Commission has analysed data from the Australian Bureau of Statistics and the United States Department of Labour O*NET Database to produce insights into the potential risk from COVID-19 on different occupations in the labour market.